-- Serving 30% AMI LIHTC Residents.
+Serving 30% AMI LIHTC Residents.
 Projects that provide Units that are set-aside and occupied by tenants with incomes at 30% Area Median Income (AMI) or less and are rent-restricted.
-Annual recertifications shall be required, and tenant incomes may increase up to 140% of the 30% AMI and still be considered a 30% AMI resident. - For each 3.0% of the LIHTC Units
+Annual recertifications shall be required, and tenant incomes may increase up to 140% of the 30% AMI and still be considered a 30% AMI resident.

-- Serving 40% AMI LIHTC Residents.
-Projects that provide Units that are set-aside and occupied by tenants with incomes at 40% AMI or less and are rent-restricted.
-Annual recertifications shall be required, and tenant incomes may increase up to 140% of the 40% AMI and still be considered a 40% AMI resident. - For each 4.0% of the LIHTC Units
+Serving 40% AMI LIHTC Residents.
+Projects that provide Units that are set-aside and occupied by • tenants with incomes at 40% AMI or less and are rent-restricted.
+Annual recertifications shall be required, and tenant incomes may increase up to 140% of the 40% AMI and still be considered a 40% AMI resident.

-- Rent Reduction.
+• Rent Reduction.
 Projects that provide LIHTC rents for the 60% or 50% AMI units at 40% AMI rent levels.
 Tenant income eligibility will remain at 60% and 50% AMI, respectively.
-This category is not available to Projects with a Federal project-based rental assistance contract. - For each 4.5% of the LIHTC Units
+This category is not available to Projects with a Federal project-based rental assistance contract.

-- Projects Providing Permanent Supportive Housing.
+Projects Providing Permanent Supportive Housing.
 Projects that provide Units for persons experiencing homelessness.
-These Units shall be leased only to qualified persons experiencing homelessness.
+These Units shall be leased only to gualified persons experiencing homelessness.
 Partnership with an IFA approved qualified service provider that provides supportive services to persons experiencing homelessness in the proposed Project's market area is required.
-Refer to Appendix D Projects Providing Permanent Supportive Housing. - For each 2.5% of the LIHTC Units
+Refer to Appendix D - Projects Providing Permanent Supportive Housing.